 The average gas-powered water heater is expected to last approximately ten years, while electric water heaters tend to last for an average of 15 years.
 If your water heater is approaching this age range, it may not be working as efficiently as it once did.
 This can result in higher bills and less comfortable showers.
 Talk to a plumber about your aging water heater to see if it can be repaired or should be replaced.

 If your water heater has reached the end of its expected lifetime, it may be time to consider the benefits of new water heater installation.
 With good care and maintenance, many water heaters can last well past their expected lifetimes.
 However, the older your water heater becomes, the less efficient it will be compared to the newest models, simply because of advancements in technology, design, and production standards since you bought your current appliance.
-Especially if you are concerned about the cost of hot water or the performance of your water heater, new water heater installation to replace a water heater that is over 10-15 years old is a wise investment in your comfort and your home’s energy efficiency.
+Especially if you are concerned about the cost of hot water or the performance of your system, new tankless water heater replacement is a wise investment in your comfort and your home’s energy efficiency.

 Your Hot Water Is Rusty

 Rust is another common sign of water heater troubles.
 As your storage tank water heater ages, mineral deposits build up inside the tank.
 While regular flushing can remove most mineral buildup, the longer your water heater remains in service, the more buildup it will experience.
 If your hot water comes from the tap with visible dirt or rust, or if your hot water has an unpleasant, metallic taste, it is likely that your water heater’s storage tank is deteriorating.